knpuniversity/symfony4/knpu/ep1-stellar/flex-recipes.md

 ## Hello Symfony Flex

-Once again, `sec-checker` should *not* be a valid composer package!
+Once again, `sec-checker` should *not* be a valid package name!
 So what's going on?
 Move over and open `composer.json`.
 Our project began with just a *few* dependencies.
-One of them is something called `symfony/flex`: this is *super* important.
-Flex is a Composer plugin and it has two superpowers.
+One of them was `symfony/flex`: this is *super* important.
+Flex is a Composer plugin with two superpowers.

 ## Flex Aliases

 The first superpower is the *alias* system.
 Find your browser and go to [symfony.sh](https://symfony.sh).

-This is Symphony "recipe" server - we'll talk about what that means next.
+This is the Symfony "recipe" server: we'll talk about what that means next.
 Search for "security".
-Ah, there's a packages called `sensiolabs/security-checker`.
+Ah, here's a package called `sensiolabs/security-checker`.
 And below, it has aliases:` sec-check`, `sec-checker`, `security-check` and more.

 Thanks to Flex, we can say `composer require sec-checker`, or *any* of these aliases, and it will translate that into the real package name.
 Yep, it's just a shortcut system.
 But the result is *really* cool.
 Need a logger? `composer require logger`.
 Need to send emails? `composer require mailer`.
+Need a tractor beam? `composer require`, wait, no, we can't help with that one.

 Back in `composer.json`, yep!
 Composer *actually* added `sensiolabs/security-checker`.
-That't the *first* superpower of Flex.
+That's the *first* superpower of Flex.

 ## Flex Recipes

 The *second* superpower is even better: recipes.
+Mmmm.
 Go back to your terminal and... yes!
 It *did* install and, check this out: "Symfony operations: 1 recipe".
 Then, "Configuring sensiolabs/security-checker".